chachoumancentria/CybersecurityAndDataPrivacy/BookingSystem-Phase4/privacypolicy.md

 We may update this Privacy Policy.
 Material changes will be posted with a new effective date.
 Continued use after changes indicates acceptance.

 ## 13. Contact
-For privacy questions or to exercise your rights: privacy@centriacyber.example (replace with your official contact).
+For privacy questions or to exercise your rights: privacy@centriacyber.example.